MichAdebayo/Customer-Engagement-Analysis-with-Excel/README.md

 ## Dataset

-The dataset for this project comes from the 365 company, hence, it is a real-world dataset that represent the company’s operations.
+The dataset for this project comes from the 365 company, hence, it is a real-world dataset that represent low-engagement-paid- and free- plan students of the company’s operations.
 Note that personal user information has been masked to ensure privacy.
-The following are the column values available in the data:
+The following are the column values available in the dataset:

 * **student_id –** the unique identifier for each student in the dataset.
 The field contains IDs for students who used the 365 Data Science platform with free or paid accounts in **Q4 2021** (October 1, 2021 – December 31, 2021, both included) and **Q4 2022** (October 1, 2022 – December 31, 2022, both included).